bestHenryJ/antra_projects/Inventory Tracking System.md

 - RDS: deploy Oracle database in RDS
 ## Prepare stories based on your resume: example,  where did you use multi-threading in your last project?
 Where did you use builder design patterns in your last project?
 - multi-threading: I used it when I used restTemple API to call differet microservice and need the response to return to the user.
 It could extremely reduce the response time and improve recource usage rate.
+- builder design patterns: I can use this pattern to build the response entity object when we use ResponseEntity in RestControllers.
+If the response entity has more parameters, the builder pattern can be used to avoid using telescopic constructors.
+Here I created a response entity class which is called ApiResponse and I will use the builder pattern to create this class.
 ## Come up team size(if you are the leader, how many people do you need and their responsibilities)
 - size 5 ~ 6
 - project manager